 However, I know that lot of people use fennel seeds (saunf) and clove (laung or lavang) in their masala chai.
 But if you’ve been reading my blog for awhile, you know that I like to keep things pretty simple.
 So I don’t use these spices, and I feel my Masala Chai recipe is still pretty delicious.

-To make delicious homemade masala chai, you only need a few simple pantry ingredients:
+To make this delicious beverage, you only need a few simple pantry ingredients:

 Making Masala Chai is super easy!!!
 But I’ll still walk you through the steps.